A Place Where You Whisper: Rod played an Australian sheep shearer.

 serial tells of two people's experiences of life behind the

-He supported visiting American film star Glenn Langan.
+the General Motors Hour and starred visiting American film star Glenn Langan,

 O'Sullivan's Bay: Rod played a dual role of a father